2008 Romeo L. Moruzzi Young Faculty Award for Innovation in Undergraduate Education Recipients

 Professor Robert Lindeman

-WPI is pleased to present the 2008 Romeo L. Moruzzi Young Faculty Award for Innovation in Undergraduate Education to Professor Robert Lindeman of the Computer Science Department and Professor Joshua Rosenstock of the Humanities & Arts Department, for their collaborative and individual contributions to developing WPI’s Interactive Media and Game Development (IMGD) program.
+WPI is pleased to present the 2008 Romeo L. Moruzzi Young Faculty Award for Innovation in Undergraduate Education to Professor Robert Lindeman of the Computer Science Department and Professor Joshua Rosenstock of the Humanities & Arts Department, for their collaborative and individual contributions to developing WPI’s Interactive Media & Game Development (IMGD) program.

 Creating a curriculum that combines a deep treatment of the artistic and technical aspects of game development with significant cross-disciplinary group experiences is a major challenge.
 Professors Lindeman and Rosenstock have reconstructed their respective Technical Game Development and Artistic Game Development courses to run in parallel, with synchronized and complementary content.
 The artistic and technical students work side-by-side on a large project that mimics the working conditions in game studios, demanding individual expertise but also literacy and collaboration in all aspects of production.
 This approach to the teaching and learning of game development has little precedent at any university, and its pedagogical power is clear from the more sophisticated final projects.
 A student writes: “I have never taken a class that has improved that many skills and given me that much knowledge in such a short time.”